ceregousa/slate/source/index.html.md

 ### Course Object

-Parameter | type | Description
+Attribute | type | Description
 --------- | --------- | -----------
 created_at | datetime | When the course was created
-name | string | The name of the course description | string | The description of the course slug | string | Unique name for the course users-count | integer | The amount of users in the course admin-users-count | integer | The amount of admins (instructors) in the course student-users-count | integer | The amount of students in the course goal-list-count | integer | The amount of series in the course goals-count | integer | The amount of sets in the course reports-count | integer | The amount of reports a set has state | string | `published` Course is viewable <br> `unpublished` Course is hidden <br> `archived` Course is no longer in use state-updated-at | datetime | Time of last time state was changed instructor-names | array[string] | A list of instructor names for the course ic-items-count | integer | The amount of instructional items in the course assignments-count | integer | The amount of sets and series in course external-id | integer | The LTI user associated with the course?
+name | string | The name of the course description | string | The description of the course slug | string | Unique name for the course users-count | integer | The number of users in the course admin-users-count | integer | The number of admins (instructors) in the course student-users-count | integer | The number of students in the course goal-list-count | integer | The number of series in the course goals-count | integer | The number of sets in the course reports-count | integer | The number of reports a set has state | string | `published` Course is viewable <br> `unpublished` Course is hidden <br> `archived` Course is no longer in use state-updated-at | datetime | Time of last time state was changed instructor-names | array[string] | A list of instructor names for the course ic-items-count | integer | The number of instructional items in the course assignments-count | integer | The number of sets and series in course external-id | integer | The LTI user associated with the course?

 ### Meta

-Parameter | type | Description
+Attribute | type | Description
 --------- | --------- | -----------
 settings | object | `daily-new-assignments` boolean - Will receive notifications when new assignments become published<br>`signup-nudges` boolean - Will receive steps and advice on getting you set up<br>`daily-new-students` boolean - Will receive notifications about new students joining your courses<br>`daily-goals-reached` boolean - Will receive notifications when students reach an assigned goal<br>`weekly-stale-invitations` boolean - Will receive weekly summary of students who haven't confirmed their invitation role | string | `learner` You are a student in the course <br>`instructor` You are teaching the course without permission to edit<br>`editor` You have permission to edit this specific content<br>`content_manager` You have permission to edit all content<br>`course_manager` You have permission to manage to entire course<br>`admin` You have permission to edit everything